OverviewTrail Status: Open

-Adrenalin junkies will find it hard not to overdose in Queenstown thanks to its astonishing number of heart-pounding adventure pursuits.
+Adrenalin junkies will find it hard not to overdose in Queenstown thanks to its astonishing number of heart-pounding adventure activities.

 If you’re brave enough, the region’s visual appeal makes skydiving a spectacular experience, or you can hop on board a jet boat and zip down the Shotover River at full speed.